-P-12 Data and Research Analyst
+P-12 Data and Policy Analyst

 Kayla is a policy analyst on the P-12 Policy team.
 She conducts data and policy analyses related to trends in opportunities and student outcomes with a focus on identifying and remedying disparities.